Blog · arXiv Analysis · Modified July 10, 2026 · Last reviewed July 10, 2026

 The source is Valerio Capraro's LLMorphism: When humans come to see themselves as language models, arXiv:2605.05419v1 [cs.CY].
 The arXiv record lists submission on May 6, 2026, under Computers and Society.
 The PDF identifies Capraro with the University of Milano-Bicocca and runs 16 pages.

 Capraro defines LLMorphism as a biased belief that human cognition works like a large language model.
 The paper distinguishes it from anthropomorphism, mechanomorphism, computationalism, dehumanization, objectification, and predictive-processing theories of mind.
-LLMorphism is not every comparison between people and models.
-It is the inflation of surface similarity in language into a broad theory of human cognition.
+That distinction is useful because the error is not noticing any resemblance.
+The error is treating fluent output similarity as evidence of shared cognitive architecture.

 The paper is conceptual rather than an empirical prevalence study.
 It proposes a construct, sketches mechanisms, names plausible consequences, and calls for future measurement.
-That makes it useful as a vocabulary piece, not as proof that the bias is already widespread.
+That makes it useful as a vocabulary piece and warning frame, not as proof that the bias is already widespread or that any institution has adopted it in a measurable way.

 How the Metaphor Spreads